yairm210/Unciv/docs/Modders/Mod-file-structure/5-Miscellaneous-JSON-files.md

 Note: `text` now also supports inline color markup.
 Insert `«color»` to start coloring text, `«»` to stop. `color` can be a name or 6/8-digit hex notation like `#ffa040` (different from the `color` attribute notation only by not allowing 3-digit codes, but allowing the alpha channel).
 Effectively, the `«»` markers are replaced with `[]` _after_ translation and then passed to [gdx markup language](https://libgdx.com/wiki/graphics/2d/fonts/color-markup-language).

+Note: Using an ExtraImages folder in a mod was not working until version 4.11.5

 ## RGB colors list